Self-driving buses, shuttles to be tested in 3 towns from 2022

 Other scenarios include aggressive driving and interactions with other road users, including cyclists and users of personal mobility devices, he added.

-To monitor the progress of AV testing, the Land Transport Authority (LTA) has installed seven 360-degrees closed-circuit television cameras at the centre.
+To monitor the progress of AV testing, LTA has installed seven 360-degrees closed-circuit television cameras at the centre.
 Real-time footage from these cameras will be streamed back to LTA's Autonomous Vehicle Monitoring and Evaluation System, known as OLIVE.

-Mr Khaw noted that ST Kinetics and NTU ERI@N have plans to start their autonomous bus trials at the new centre next year.
+Mr Khaw noted that ST Kinetics and NTU ERI@N plan to start their autonomous bus trials at the new centre next year.